 A standards-based focus is on the learning a student demonstrates over time; therefore, their grade may not be updated as frequently as it was when every daily or weekly assignment impacted the grade.
 This shift is especially noticeable at the beginning of the grading period when it may take a few weeks for the teacher to collect enough evidence to determine each student's level of proficiency.
-However, while the overall grade may not change as frequently, the teacher is still recording information on other learning tasks, such as in-class learning activities and tasks that provide important feedback about what work is being done and how well students met expectations.
+However, while the overall outcome grade may not change as frequently, the teacher is still recording information on other learning tasks, such as in-class learning activities and tasks that provide important feedback about what work is being done and how well students met expectations.

 Please contact your student's teacher at any time if you have questions about your student's grade.
-Teachers are required to update grades weekly to reflect work completed in class, or email a weekly update regarding the class' progress.
+Teachers are required to update grades weekly to reflect work completed in class.